Pierre1231/Jingyi-web/content/en/project/PID Course/index.md

 ## Overall introduction
 ---
 This course is designed to give students an intuitive understanding of PID controllers by conducting experiments on a simulation platform.
 We have designed a simple PID controller in the simulation platform, and through parameter tuning of this controller, students can gain an intuitive understanding of the principles of PID controllers.
-We have also designed a simple second-order dynamics model for drones in the simulation platform.
-By controlling the drone to follow a set path, students can verify the control effect of the controller.
+We have also designed a simple second-order dynamics model for quadrotors in the simulation platform.
+By controlling the quadrotor to follow a set path, students can verify the control effect of the controller.
 {style="text-align: justify; margin: 0px;"}

 ## Course content